aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export MHTML to XAML" h2="Export MHTML to XAML via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert MHTML to XAML within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made possible by components included in Aspose.Total for Java.

+The first step is to export MHTML to PPTX using Aspose.PDF for Java.
+This powerful component enables developers to create, edit, and convert PDF documents from within their Java applications.
+It also provides the ability to export MHTML to PPTX, allowing developers to quickly and easily convert MHTML to the PowerPoint format.

+The second step is to convert PPTX to XAML using Aspose.Slides for Java.
+This component provides a comprehensive set of features for working with PowerPoint documents, including the ability to convert PPTX to XAML.
+It also provides a range of other features, such as the ability to create, edit, and manipulate presentations, as well as the ability to generate thumbnails, extract text, and more.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert MHTML to XAML within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MHTML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to XAML.
+By using Aspose.Total for Java, developers can quickly and easily convert MHTML to XAML within any Java application.
+The process involves two steps, both of which are made possible by components included in Aspose.Total for Java.
+Firstly, Aspose.PDF for Java can be used to export MHTML to PPTX.
+Secondly, Aspose.Slides for Java can be used to convert PPTX to XAML.
+This makes it easy for developers to quickly and easily convert MHTML to XAML within any Java application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}